odoo/documentation/content/developer/tutorials/restrict_data_access.rst

   specific models or records.
 * Checking that the current user has specific groups hard-coded to allow or deny an operation (``self.env.user.has_group``).
-* Calling the ``check_access_rights(operation)`` method on a recordset, this verifies whether the current user has access to the model itself.
+* Calling ``check_access(operations)`` on a recordset, this verifies that the current user is allowed to perform the operation on *every* record of the set.
-* Calling ``check_access_rule(operations)`` on a non-empty recordset, this verifies that the current user is allowed to perform the operation on *every* record of the set.
+  As a special case, when the recordset is empty, it verifies that the current user has some access rights to perform the operation on the model in general.

-.. warning:: Checking access rights and checking record rules are separate
-             operations, if you're checking record rules you usually want to also check access rights beforehand.

 .. exercise::

-    Before creating the invoice, use ``check_access_rights`` and ``check_access_rule`` to ensure that the current user can update properties in general as well as the specific property the invoice is for.
+    Before creating the invoice, use ``check_access`` to ensure that the current user can update the property the invoice is for.

     Re-run the bypass script, check that the error occurs before the print.